Research Grants & Fellowships

 Templates for Award Recipients

-Annual Financial Report: A financial accounting of funds expended for each calendar year must be received in the CCFA office on or before March 1 of the following year.
+Annual Financial Report: A financial accounting of funds expended must be submitted two months after the end of each project period.

 Change of Institution: If a PI accepts a position at another institution, the PI must immediately notify CCFA of the change.
 The PI must also submit a formal request to move the study to the new institution.
 Please see guidelines for both Senior Research Award and Training Research Awards transfer requests.